imsaha/imsaha/README.md

 ### Hi there 👋
 ___

-I’m a backend-first full-stack software developer at ME Services LLC in Abu Dhabi, UAE, specializing in building enterprise applications with ASP.NET Core, React, and React Native.
-I like exploring microservices, system design, and software architecture.
+I’m a Full-Stack Software Developer with a strong focus on building scalable and maintainable enterprise applications using technologies like ASP.NET Core, React, and React Native.
+I'm passionate about software architecture, system design, and exploring the principles of microservices to craft efficient, resilient solutions.

-- 💬 Ask me about **dotnet, microservices, software architecture, react, react-native**

 <h3 align="left">Languages and Tools:</h3>